 You can go through the following steps for confirmation.

-2. Contact your loan servicer- Another way to understand whether your student loans are private or federal is by getting in contact with Navient directly.
-You will be able to access all your Navient loan info directly by logging into your account at their website Navient.com.
 To set up an account, you will need your social security number or the account number that is associated with your loan.
-You will also be able to contact them via mail or phone with the info that is given on the site.
+You will also be able to contact them via mail or phone with the info that is given on the website.